gukz/ftFT.nvim/README.md

         vim.g.ftFT_keymap_skip_ydc = 1  -- if set this, will not create key binding for [ydc][ftFT] in normal mode vim.g.ftFT_keymap_skip_v = 1  -- if set this, will not create key binding for ftFT in visual mode

-        -- ftFT will show another sight line below current line, shows you how many `;` you need to jump there vim.g.ftFT_sight_disable = 1  -- if set this, will not have sight line vim.g.ftFT_sight_hl_group = "Search"  -- if set htis, will use other hl group for sight line
+        -- ftFT will show another sight line below current line, shows you how many `;` you need to jump there, disabled by default vim.g.ftFT_sight_enable = 1  -- if set this, will show extra sight line vim.g.ftFT_sight_hl_group = "Search"  -- if set htis, will use other hl group for sight line

         require("ftFT").setup()  -- this will create default keymapping for you